mlbkumar9/Project_19/README.md

 - **Pillow**: Image loading and manipulation
 - **Matplotlib** (optional): Visualization of results
 - **tqdm** (optional): Progress bars during training

+These dependencies are listed in `requirements.txt` and can be installed using `pip install -r requirements.txt`.

 ### Hardware Requirements